eemeli/yaml/docs/05_content_nodes.md

       // into this node (undefined for pairs or if not parsed)
   spaceBefore: ?boolean,
       // a blank line before this node and its commentBefore
+  spacesBefore: ?number,
+      // the number of blank lines before this node and its commentBefore
   tag: ?string,       // a fully qualified tag, if required toJSON(): any       // a plain JS or JSON representation of this node }